-How To Share Music, Videos, and Photos from Your SS Galaxy S6 To Your Xbox One
+How To Share Music, Videos From Samsung To Xbox One

 So it’s not surprising that it’s fairly easy to share content from another device to your Xbox.
 Here are the step-by-step instructions for sharing Music, Videos, and Photos from your Galaxy S6 to your Xbox.

-How To Share Music, Videos, and Photos To Your Xbox One
+How To Share Music, Videos, and Photos To Xbox One

 First, make sure your XBox One is On otherwise it will not show up as a usable device on your Galaxy S6.
 Go ahead; ask me how I know.